BOLL7708/OpenVR2Key/README.md

 To get the application to launch with SteamVR, have the application and SteamVR running, go into the SteamVR settings > Startup / Shutdown > Choose Startup Overlay Apps, and toggle OpenVR2Key to On.

 ## How do I use it?
+### Steam Library
+To get OpenVR2Key to show up in the list of applications with bindings, you need to add it to your Steam library as an external application and flag it as a VR application.
+1. In the Steam client, in the bottom left corner, click: `ADD A GAME` then `Add a Non-Steam Game...`
+2. Click `Browse...` and locate the executable on your machine, then click `ADD SELECTED PROGRAMS`
+3. Search for `OpenVR2Key` in your Steam library, in the list, right click it and choose `Properties...`
+4. In the properties window check `Include in VR Library` and then close the window.
+That should be it!

 ### SteamVR Input
 [Clip](https://streamable.com/jvokn) -  To get started, we begin in SteamVR, open the `Settings` from the hamburger menu in the SteamVR status window, then navigate to...